How does Rest Less make money

 To be certain you’re covered, call your provider and see what its rules are to make sure you can claim back your medical costs.

 Similarly if you have a free GHIC – or Global Health Insurance Card – this will give you access to treatment at the same price as a local person would pay, but it’s not a replacement for insurance.
-Find out more about how the GHIC works in our guide Everything you need to know about the Global Health Insurance Card.
+It can also only be used in countries within the European Economic Area (EEA) and a few other countries.
+Find out more about how the GHIC works and how to get one in our guide Everything you need to know about the Global Health Insurance Card.

 5. Planning a cruise?
 You may not be protected